-Did you know that Urgent Care Extra provides flu shots for just $25 and no appointment necessary?
+Did you know that Banner Urgent Care provides flu shots for just $25 and no appointment necessary?
 Flu season is almost upon us so take the necessary steps to help protect yourself and your family by getting the flu vaccination.

 Up to 20% of the U.S. population will get the flu each year.
 The vaccination is recommended by the Center for Disease Control (CDC) for anyone over the age of 6 months.
 Some people are at greater risk than others, especially, pregnant women, older adults (especially those over 65), and young children.

 The vaccination is particular important for anyone considered to be at increased risk for complications.
 Per the CDC, this includes:

 - all children aged 6 through 59 months;

 - all persons aged ≥50 years;

 - adults and children who have chronic pulmonary (including asthma) or cardiovascular (except isolated hypertension), renal, hepatic, neurologic, hematologic, or metabolic disorders (including diabetes mellitus);